Click here for English version

 On the terrace in front of the tomb, numerous shafts were cleared, some of which contained still undisturbed burials dating from the end of the Old Kingdom until the Middle Kingdom.
 The corpses of different ages and gender facing east and lying lateral in contracted position were buried in baskets, mats or wooden coffins.
 Grave goods included headrests, pottery and also fruits.

 Around 500 years after the completion of the tomb, a total of more than 200 ink graffiti (dipinti) from the 18-20th Dynasty had been left.
 They were drawn respecting the original decorative texts and drawings.
-The graffiti included drawings of human beings, animals and gods, visitors' graffiti, historical notes, offering texts and, for the first time on the tomb walls, many passages from famous literary works, which were used as school texts in the New Kingdom.
+The graffiti included drawings of human beings, animals and gods, visitors' graffiti, historical notes, offering texts and many and partly extensive passages from famous literary works like teachings, hymn to the Nile, speech of Neferti, which were used as school texts in the New Kingdom.

-Publication of the shafts in front of the tomb:
+Publication of the shafts in front of Tomb N13.1:

 M. Becker, Work on the finds from the shaft burials from Stage 7 in the magazine of Shutb, in: J. Kahl et al., The Asyut Project: Eleventh Season of Fieldwork (2014), in: SAK 44, 2015, 139-144.

-Publications of the dipinti of the New Kingdom (selection):
+Publications of the dipinti of the New Kingdom and Islamic Times in Tomb N13.1:

-- Teil 1: Besuchertexte, Lehren und Lieder des Neuen Reiches, von U. Verhoeven, unter Mitarbeit von S. A. Gülden;
+• Teil 1: Besuchertexte, Lehren und Lieder des Neuen Reiches, von Ursula Verhoeven, unter Mitarbeit von Svenja A. Gülden;

 U. Verhoeven, Literatur im Grab - Der Sonderfall Assiut, in: G. Moers et al. (Hgg.), Dating Egyptian Literary Texts, Lingua Aegyptia - Studia Monographica 11, Hamburg 2013, 139-158 (mit 6 Farbtf.).